-It’s not necessary to take pre-workout on your rest days.
-A lot of the best pre-workout suggest taking it every day, but I don’t think that’s needed.
+No, it’s not necessary to take pre-workout on your rest days.
+A lot of the best pre-workouts suggest taking it every day, but I don’t think that’s needed.

 Some people take pre-workout on their rest days to aid in recovery, but a proper diet may be enough for healing.